afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 Here you have the choice to let CircleCI walk you through setting up your project, or add your own config file manually.

-We're going to add our config file manually because in this context it's actually simpler, and quicker, so Click __Add Manually__:
+We're going to add our config file manually in order to get a closer look, so Click __Add Manually__:

 ![circleci-start-project-options.png]({{ site.url }}/assets/circleci-start-project-options.png)